 Your Amazon account must be enabled for AWS access, which is a one-time step that can be performed on the AWS website.
 Contact your system administrator or Amazon if you are unsure about the account to use.

-- Go to the EC2 section of the AWS console and choose the region in which you want to work.
+- Go to the EC2 section of the AWS Management Console and choose the region in which you want to work.

 Regions represent the AWS data centers available throughout the world.
 You can use regions to get your deployment closer to customers or to meet legal requirements.
 Pricing varies among the regions.